lmmeng/rfid2ln/README.md

 <a name="functional description"></a>
 <h2><a id="to-do" class="anchor" href="#func-desc" aria-hidden="true"><span class="octicon octicon-link"></span></a>Small functional description</h2>
 Because this interface is desined to work with Rocrail as the LocoIO does, it has a board address (default 88) and a sensor address (addr_h, addr_l, default 0-1).
 The configuring/programming of the board can be done using the LocoIO programming facility of Rocrail; for the sensor address, the Port1 should be used.
-To keep the compatibility with Rocrail, the sensor address range is 0..4095, and sensor address codification is matched to the Rocrail ones.
+To keep the compatibility with Rocrail, the sensor address range is 0..4095, and sensor address codification is matched to the Rocrail one.

 <a name="user-content-license"></a>
 <h2><a id="user-content-license" class="anchor" href="#license" aria-hidden="true"><span class="octicon octicon-link"></span></a>License</h2>